MD2Korg/CerebralCortex-Docs/cc_book/content/data_dictionary/features/puffmarker.md

   - Unit: milliseconds
   - Type: double
   - Sampling Frequency: 0.0167 Hz
+- **RIP Respiration Duration**: Represents the respiration duration from the RIP data source
+  - Unit: milliseconds
+  - Type: double
+  - Sampling Frequency: 0.0167 Hz
+- **RIP Inspiration Expiration Ratio**: Represents the inspiration expiration ratio from the RIP data source
+  - Type: double
+  - Sampling Frequency: 0.0167 Hz
+- **RIP Stretch**: Represents the stretch from the RIP data source
+  - Unit: **TWH**
+  - Type: double
+  - Sampling Frequency: 0.0167 Hz
+- **RIP Upper Stretch**: Represents the stretch in upward direction from the RIP data source
+  - Unit: **TWH**
+  - Type: double
+  - Sampling Frequency: 0.0167 Hz
+- **RIP Lower Stretch**: Represents the stretch in downward direction from the RIP data source
+  - Unit: **TWH**
+  - Type: double
+  - Sampling Frequency: 0.0167 Hz
+- **RIP Backward Inspiration Duration**: Represents the first order differences of the inspiration duration values from their previous from the RIP data source
+  - Unit: milliseconds
+  - Type: double
+  - Sampling Frequency: 0.0167 Hz
+- **RIP Backward Expiration Duration**: Represents the first order differences of the expiration duration values from their previous from the RIP data source
+  - Unit: milliseconds
+  - Type: double
+  - Sampling Frequency: 0.0167 Hz
+- **RIP Backward Respiration Duration**: Represents the first order differences of the respiration duration values from their previous from the RIP data source
+  - Unit: milliseconds
+  - Type: double
+  - Sampling Frequency: 0.0167 Hz
+- **RIP Backward Stretch**: Represents first order differences of the stretch values from their previous from the RIP data source
+  - Unit: **TWH**
+  - Type: double
+  - Sampling Frequency: 0.0167 Hz
+- **RIP Forward Inspiration Duration**: Represents the first order differences of the inspiration duration values from their next from the RIP data source
+  - Unit: milliseconds
+  - Type: double
+  - Sampling Frequency: 0.0167 Hz
+- **RIP Forward Expiration Duration**: Represents the first order differences of the expiration duration values from their next from the RIP data source
+  - Unit: milliseconds
+  - Type: double
+  - Sampling Frequency: 0.0167 Hz
+- **RIP Forward Respiration Duration**: Represents the first order differences of the respiration duration values from their next from the RIP data source
+  - Unit: milliseconds
+  - Type: double
+  - Sampling Frequency: 0.0167 Hz
+- **RIP Forward Stretch**: Represents first order differences of the stretch values from their next from the RIP data source
+  - Unit: **TWH**
+  - Type: double
+  - Sampling Frequency: 0.0167 Hz
+- **RIP d5 Expiration**: Represents the ratio of its expiration duration to the average expiration duration value in a window of five cycles from the RIP data source
+  - Type: double
+  - Sampling Frequency: 0.0167 Hz
+- **RIP d5 Stretch**: Represents the ratio of its stretch to the average stretch value in a window of five cycles from the RIP data source
+  - Type: double
+  - Sampling Frequency: 0.0167 Hz
+- **RIP Maximum Rate of Change**: Represents the maximum rate of change of signal from the RIP data source
+  - Unit: **TWH**
+  - Type: double
+  - Sampling Frequency: 0.0167 Hz
+- **RIP Minimum Rate of Change**: Represents the minimum rate of change of signal from the RIP data source
+  - Unit: **TWH**
+  - Type: double
+  - Sampling Frequency: 0.0167 Hz

 - **Gyro Magnitude**: Wrist-based magnitude of rotation across the x, y, and z axis
   - Unit: degrees/second
   - Type: double